-Although he’d been working for some years in low-budget cinema, it was the release of the brutal, tragic, and frankly astonishing Red White & Blue in 2010 that really brought British writer and director Simon Rumley the attention he deserved, marking him out as a real talent.
-Now he is in the position of having two pictures released almost simultaneously.
-With Fashionista he collaborates again with Red, White & Blue actress Amanda Fuller on a strange and visually brilliant examination of deep obsession, which is inspired by Rumley’s love of one of his directorial heroes.
-And with Crowhurst (a film shamefully ignored by the distributor following the release of the identical big-budget, Colin Firth starring biopic, The Mercy), he again studies obsession, with a true-life story of the mental breakdown of a character lost at sea.
-Exquisite Terror joined Rumley to discuss film, distribution, Netflix, gangsters, and the continuing struggle of the working artist.
+Although he’d been working for some years in low-budget cinema, it was the release of the brutal and tragic Red White & Blue in 2010 that brought British writer and director Simon Rumley the attention he deserved.
+Now he is in the position of having two features released almost simultaneously.
+With Fashionista he collaborates again with Red White & Blue star Amanda Fuller on a visually brilliant examination of deep obsession, is inspired by Rumley’s love of one of his directorial heroes.
+For Crowhurst, he again studies obsession, in a true-life story of the mental breakdown of a character lost at sea.
+Exquisite Terror joined Rumley to discuss film, distribution, gangsters, and the continuing struggle of the working artist.

 Well, it’s a reasonably long answer so please bear with me, but I’d just done a film in England which Nicolas Roeg has been the executive producer on, called Crowhurst.
 After that one of my producers had some money and wanted to do a low-budget film, and I was keen to do something completely different.
 I basically decided to do a straight drama about a guy giving up his possessions, and it would be set in Austin, Texas.
 I wrote the script, and pretty much everyone who read it said it was okay, and no one really loved it and no one really hated it.
 Usually for me I either get “That’s amazing!” or “What the fuck?” reactions, but here I was just getting C-grade, shrug kinda reactions, and I thought, do I really want to do a film — especially a low-budget film which is always really hard work — for people who don’t really seem bothered about it?
 So I went back to the drawing board, and took some scenes and ideas from my original script regarding anti-consumerism, and then I thought about Austin, and what the city has to offer.
 I decided I wanted to do something that shows consumerism as an addiction, which I really think it can be, and maybe I’ll do an addiction movie — really a drug movie with no drugs.
 In Austin there used to be a big vintage clothing store scene, and I thought that made sense to the idea, so why not set the story in the world of vintage clothing.
 And it’s about a woman who is addicted to it but doesn’t realise it.
 Then I started to think about casting, and it’s always difficult to cast a film correctly when you haven’t got much money, and I thought about Amanda Fuller who I worked with on Red White & Blue, who I have remained friends with.
 So I emailed her and told her my idea, and [asked her] would she be up for it if I wrote the script for her.

-So you wrote the film with Amanda in mind then?
+Was the film written with Amanda in mind?

 Yeah, absolutely, one hundred per cent.
 If she had said no I don’t honestly know if I’d have carried on or not, but she was completely up for it.

 What attracts you to Austin?
-You’ve shot two of your films there.
+You’ve shot two films there.